AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

   - Analyze the business requirements to make sure that we have all the details for creating the test conditions.
   - We plan on running a full regression test on the current version.
-  - Write test conditions(What?).
-  - Analyze the boundary conditions and limits for each functionality.
-For example, what happens when a customer record is at its data limit?.
   - Identify the functional requirements for each functionality, including what data can be modified, what data can be deleted, and what new customer data can be added.

  ### 2.3 Test design